linto-ai/linto-transcription/README.md

 * DEFAULT: Use the service default subservice (must be declared)
 * STRICT: If the service is not specified, raise an error.

-Resolve policy is declared at launch using the RESOLVE_POLICY environement variable: ANY | DEFAULT | STRICT (default ANY).
+Resolve policy is declared at launch using the RESOLVE_POLICY environment variable: ANY | DEFAULT | STRICT (default ANY).

 Default service names must be declared at launch: <SERVICE_TYPE>_DEFAULT.
 E.g. The default punctuation subservice is "punctuation-1", `PUNCTUATION_DEFAULT=punctuation1`.